 Sometimes students copy the data given in the question paper incorrectly especially, in the numerical questions and then solve the question resulting in the wrong answers which will ultimately lead to a zero score in that question though you had written the whole procedure and calculations correctly.
 Students should take extra care as it might save a couple of marks in the exam.

 6. Leaving the easy questions for last hour

 Most of the students have an idea to attempt the difficult questions first and then write the easy questions in last which is not always a good idea.
-Students must answer those questions first which thay think can be answered easily.
-This way, student will secure some sure marks in the exam.
+Students must answer those questions first which they think can be answered easily.
+This way, students will secure some sure marks in the exam.
 On the other hand, if a student picks the difficult questions first then he/she may end up spending a lot of time thinking for those questions, leaving little or no time for the ones which could have earned him/her more marks.

 7. Miss to write proper units in answers

 Students often miss writing the proper units in answers wherever required.
 Sometimes they are asked to write the answer in a converted unit which they miss due to panic and hurry to finish the exam.
 Every single unit if missed will lead to a loss of a half mark which is really important while calculating the overall percentage.

 So, these were some mistakes which students often make while writing one of the most important exam of their life, the CBSE Board Exam.
 Students can avoid these mistakes by keeping calm, alert and focused in the examination hall.
 Stress and fear are your biggest enemies, maintain a fair distance from them.
 Stay positive and confident.

 Top 6 Tips to Overcome 2017 Board Exam Fear